-Mugen Souls is overburdened by under aged looking girls prancing about, playing on a less than subtle submissive/dominate vibe in a strange attempt at sex appeal.
+Mugen Souls is overburdened by under aged girls prancing about, playing on a less than subtle submissive/dominate vibe in a strange attempt at sex appeal.
 The game’s protagonist, Lady Chou-Chou, lives to enslave others.
 The narrative that holds the game together is Lady Chou-Chou’s quest to enslave the entire galaxy.
 With her crew, her bizarrely anthropomorphic and rabbit headed ship, and her ability to seduce nearly anyone into following her, Chou-Chou wants to take over all of the documented dimensions.

 As a long time defender of JRPG’s, I am used to forgiving ridiculous narratives, and Mugen Souls possesses a fairly fun and hilarious storyline.
-Lady Chou-Chou is quite an amusing figure when separated from the rampant sexualizing, and her companions, including a demon who was forced to become an angel after repeatedly doing good instead of evil, are fun.
+Lady Chou-Chou is quite an amusing figure when separated from the rampant sexualization, and her companions, including a demon who was forced to become an angel after repeatedly doing good instead of evil, are fun.
 I found myself smiling at the over the top conversations and the sheer obliviousness of everyone.
 Sadly, Mugen Souls continually assaults the player with sex in a rather disturbing manner.
 The female characters may be centuries old, but they are portrayed repeatedly as young teenagers.
 That adds a pall over every action throughout the game

 Those battle clues sum up my feelings toward Mugen Souls.
 It is hard to look at the other merits of the game when so much of it is based off of creepy and disconcerting sexuality.
-Each time I told myself to look beyond it, another scene came up with the two female characters nude in a bath, or a conversation expressing how much Chou-Chou loves to dominate men and women alike.
+Each time I told myself to look beyond it, another scene came up with the two female characters nude in a bath, or another detailed conversation on how much Chou-Chou loves to dominate men and women alike.
 The game spends too much time trying to be coy and sexy using characters that will make any man immediately uncomfortable.
 When the narrative takes to mocking RPG tropes, it hits gold, but it instead depends on sexual frustration to be compelling.